 Selected Works for Theater and Dance

-Score for Invisible Ink based on the life of Mara Hari.
+Score for Invisible Ink based on the life of Mata Hari.
 Directed by Nikki Apino, Choreography by Wade Madsen, and produced by House of Dames.
 Premiere at On The Boards, Seattle.
 (2002)

 Score for The Professor, The Puppet, and The Executioner.
 Written and performed by Todd Jefferson Moore.
 Directed by Nikki Apino.
 Premiered April 2001, ACT Theater, Seattle.